Updated November 2020

 Hydrogen electric vehicles – driving a fuel-cell powered vehicle

 A fuel-cell car’s propulsion is purely electrical.
 Driving one is similar to driving an electric car.
 There is virtually no engine noise.
 Furthermore, all accelerate well.
 This is because electric motors provide full torque at low speeds.

 Another fuel-cell car’s advantage is quick charging time.
 Depending on the charging station and battery capacity, fully electric vehicles currently require between 30 minutes and several hours for a full charge.
-The hydrogen tanks of fuel cell cars, on the other hand, are full and ready to go again in less than five minutes.
-For users, this brings vehicle availability and flexibility into line with those of a conventional car.
+The hydrogen tanks of fuel cell cars are refilled in less than five minutes: much as with refuelling a conventional car.

-For the time being, hydrogen cars still have a longer range than purely electric cars.
+For the time being, hydrogen cars have a longer range than purely electric cars.
 A full hydrogen tank will last around 300 miles (approx. 480 kilometres).
-Battery-powered cars can match this with very large batteries – but that increases vehicle weight and charging times.
-Furthermore, compared to typical plug-in electric cars that travel about 160 km (about 100 miles) on a single charge, fuel-cell vehicles travel 480 to 640 km (300 to 400 miles) per fill-up.
+Typical plug-in electric cars travel about 160 km (about 100 miles) on a single charge.
+This range can be extended by having more battery capacity – but that increases vehicle weight and charging times.
+Fuel-cell vehicles, however travel 480 to 640 km (300 to 400 miles) per fill-up.

 Hydrogen electric vehicles – summary

-Hydrogen fuel cell technology can make ecologically sustainable mobility possible.
+Hydrogen fuel cell technology can make ecologically sustainable travelling possible.
 This necessitates using renewable energy sources for hydrogen production.
 It also needs doing so in more places to shorten transporting.

 In a recent (mid-2020 report) Bloomberg New Energy Finance, in alluding to the possibilities of a hydrogen economy, noted that it would take a global government subsidy of US$150 billion over 10 years to do so.

 This is a part of a series of articles about the history and technology involved in electric vehicles.